 Backstage at Louwman Exclusive –Robert-Jan Bousché

-Even though he has been working for two years already as a technician for Lamborghini and Maserati, Robert-Jan Bousché flashes regularly with his eyes to check if he isn't dreaming.
-“If you had told me this 10 years ago, I hadn't believed you”.
+Even though he has been working for two years already as a technician for Lamborghini and Maserati, Robert-Jan Bousché pinches himself regularly to check he isn't dreaming.
+“If you had told me this 10 years ago, I wouldn't have believed you”.
 How he got this dream job and what he likes so much about working at Louwan Exclusive he tells us during a short coffee break in the showroom.

 Can we bother you for a cup of coffee?